esluyter/super-bufrd/README.md

 To get around 32-bit floating point numbers' lack of precision, each position value is represented by two numbers, an integer value which is a 32-bit int recast as a float, and a decimal value which is a float between 0 and 1.
 These are internally added together to make a double.

-On the sclang side, you can recast an integer as a float to be understood by these UGens using `Float.from32Bits(integer_value)`, and you can recast a float coming back from these UGens using `integer_value = float_value.as32Bits`.

 ## Example usage
 ```
 // sound file up to 2139095040 samples long (i.e. up to 12 hours long at 48k)